turingschool/curriculum/tutorials/index.markdown

 * Geoff / gmassanek (editor): Starting with editing
 * Brandon / imathis (design): [ Fill me in ]
 * Frank / burtlo
+* Mark / markmcspadden (writer/editor): In progress on Automated Tasks with Cron and Rake tutorial

 ### Notes for Editors